mbarkhau/bumpver/README.md

 anything about changes made between versions.
-Trying to express such information assumes 1. that the author of a package is aware of how a given change needs to be reflected in a version number and 2. that users and packaging softare correctly parse that meaning.
+Trying to express such information assumes 1. that the author of a package is aware of how a given change needs to be reflected in a version number and 2. that users and packaging software correctly parse that meaning.
 When I used semantic versioning, I realized that the major version number of my packages would never change, because I don't think breaking changes should ever be